Spencer Torkelson Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 11th in the league.
+- The nine strikeouts per nine innings put together by the Red Sox pitching staff ranks 10th in the league.

-- The Red Sox have the 26th-ranked team ERA across all league pitching staffs (5.57).
+- The Red Sox have the 25th-ranked team ERA among all MLB pitching staffs (5.37).

-- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (14 total, two per game).
+- Red Sox pitchers combine to rank 24th in baseball in home runs surrendered (14 total, 1.8 per game).

-- The Red Sox will look to Houck (1-0) in his second start of the season.
+- The Red Sox will look to Crawford (0-1) in his second start this season.

-- In his last time out on Sunday, the right-hander tossed five innings against the Baltimore Orioles, giving up three earned runs while surrendering five hits.
+- His last time out was on Monday against the Pittsburgh Pirates, when the right-hander threw four innings, surrendering seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.